UoM-Data-Science-Platforms/gm-sde/projects/SDE Lighthouse 14 - Whittaker/README.md

 ---
 ### Define Cohort for LH004: patients that had an SLE diagnosis
-To build the cohort of patients needed for LH004.
+To build the cohort of patients needed for LH003.
 This reduces duplication of code in the template scripts.

 _Input_
 ```
-None
+assumes there exists one temp table as follows:
+ #Patients (FK_Patient_Link_ID)
+  A distinct list of FK_Patient_Link_IDs for each patient in the cohort
 ```

 _Output_